 Influence of Sex -- In comparison of specimens of different sex, due allowance should be made in favor of the bitches, which do not bear the characteristics of the breed to the same degree of perfection and grandeur as do the dogs.

-Eyes and eyelids -- The eyes, seen from the front, should be situated low down in the skull, as far from the ears as possible, and their corners should be in a straight line at right angles with the stop.
+Eyes and eyelids -- The eyes, seen from the front should be situated low down in the skull, as far from the ears as possible, and their corners should be in a straight line at right angles with the stop.
 They should be quite in front of the head, as wide apart as possible, provided their outer corners are within the outline of the cheeks when viewed from the front.
-They should be quite round in form, of moderate size, neither sunken nor bulging and in color should be very dark.
-The lids should cover the white of the eyeball, when the dog is looking directly forward, and the lid should show no "haw".
+They should be quite round in form, of moderate size, neither sunken nor bulging, and in color should be very dark.
+Blue or green eye(s) or parti-colored eye(s) are a disqualification.
+The lids should cover the white of the eyeball, when the dog is looking directly forward, and the lid should show no "haw."

 Ears -- The ears should be set high in the head, the front inner edge of each ear joining the outline of the skull at the top back corner of skull, so as to place them as wide apart, and as high, and as far from the eyes as possible.
 In size they should be small and thin.
 The shape termed "rose ear" is the most desirable.
 The rose ear folds inward at its back lower edge, the upper front edge curving over, outward and backward, showing part of the inside of the burr.
 (The ears should not be carried erect or prick-eared or buttoned and should never be cropped).